Four things job applicants look for in an employer

 When recruiting for a vacant position, the balance of power is often perceived as heavily tilted towards the employer.
 After all, it’s you who may have dozens, hundreds, or thousands of candidates to choose from for the position you’ve advertised.

 But, in reality, you need to find the perfect person to fill your role, and you’re competing against other companies for a small pool of the very best talent.
-So the job application process is as much about you courting the employee as it is about the employee wooing you.
+So the job application process, often facilitated by ats systems list, is as much about you courting the employee as it is about the employee wooing you.

 When you advertise a vacancy, candidates will assess and make judgements about the position and your company as a whole.
 And the best candidates will only apply for the vacancies they feel are right for them – and the companies they want to work for.